 Students may be referred to the program as a potential mentee by school staff or a parent/guardian.
 Interested students then apply to be a mentee in the program.
 Mentee applications are screened by program staff for fit, and as necessary, mentee students meet with program staff to go over program rules and expectations before a final decision on placement in the program is made.
 Mentoring matches meet one-on-one, one day per week, for 30-minutes.

-Mentor Chippewa currently serves students in grades Kindergarten-12 in the public and Catholic schools in the Chippewa area.
+Mentor Chippewa currently serves students in grades Kindergarten-12 in the Chippewa Falls Area Unified School District and the McDonell Area Catholic Schools systems.
 The program operates September-May, during regular school hours.